opentelekomcloud/terraform-provider-opentelekomcloud/docs/resources/lb_policy_v3.md

 The following arguments are supported:

-* `region` - (Optional) The region in which to obtain the V3 ELB client.
-  If omitted, the `region` argument of the provider is used.
-  Changing this creates a new Policy.

 * `project_id` - (Optional) Required for admins.
 The UUID of the tenant who owns the Policy.
 Only administrative users can specify a tenant UUID other than their own.
 Changing this creates a new Policy.